 The 'freed' hydrogen ions (H+) combine with bicarbonate ions (HCO3-) to form carbonic acid (H2CO3).
 This reduces the bicarbonate ions within the RBC causing more to diffuse in from the plasma.
 This, in turn, causes a chloride shift from the RBC into the plasma.

-The additional carbonic acid (H2CO3) within the RBC is converted to carbonic acid to carbon dioxide and water by carbonic anhydrase (CA in circle).
+The additional carbonic acid (H2CO3) within the RBC is converted to carbonic acid and water by carbonic anhydrase (CA in circle).
 The increased carbon dioxide in the plasma (45 mm Hg) diffuses into the alveoli when blood traverses pulmonary capillaries.

 Ventilation (breathing) moves air into and out of the lungs.
 As the diaphragm contracts it enlarges the thoracic cavity which, in turn, drops the pressure in this space.
 This causes the pliable lungs to expand into this space which, in turn, decreases the pressure within the lungs.
 There now exists a pressure gradient between the atmospheric air (Patm) and alveolar air (Pa) causing inward air flow (inhalation).

 Alveolar pressure (Pa) is controlled by the activity of the diaphragm.
 When the diaphragm contracts, causing the thoracic cavity to expand, the alveolar pressure is reduced--an inverse relationship represented by the dashed red arrow.
 This establishes a pressure gradient where alveolar pressure is lower than atmospheric pressure (Patm) and inhalation occurs.
 When the diaphragm relaxes, allowing the thoracic cavity to recoil to a smaller volume, the alveolar pressure increases reversing the pressure gradient ... air flows from the alveoli to the atmosphere (exhalation) along this new pressure gradient.